 You don’t need a doctorate degree to know something is wrong, but you do need the right doctor who can diagnose and treat dementia properly.
-Finally, I stumbled upon a neurologist specialised in dementia who performed a battery of blood, neurological, memory tests and scans.
+Finally, I stumbled upon a neurologist who specialised in dementia and performed a battery of blood, neurological, memory tests and scans on my parents.
 He also reviewed my parents’ medications and ruled out reversible dementias such as a B12 and thyroid deficiency.
 And then, you should have seen my face drop when he diagnosed Stage One Alzheimer’s in both of my parents—something all other doctors had missed entirely.

 So, what I’d been coping with all these days was the beginning of Alzheimer’s, which begins intermittently and appears to come and go.
 I didn’t understand that my father was addicted and trapped in his own bad behaviour of a lifetime and his habit of yelling to get his way was coming out over things that were illogical… at times.
 I also didn’t understand that demented does not mean dumb and that he was still socially adjusted never to show his ‘Hyde’ side to anyone outside the family.
 Even with the onset of dementia, it was just amazing how he could still be so manipulative and crafty.
 On the other hand, my mother was as sweet and lovely as she’d always been.